 Like most things in life, it’s best to use it in moderation.

-Personally, I love the taste of Himalayan pink salt and have been using it for about a decade.
+Personally, I love the taste of Himalayan pink salt and have been using it for over a decade.

-I’ve noticed that when I add a pinch to my alkaline water in the morning, it gives me a little extra energy boost on top of what I’m already getting from my alkaline ionized water.
+I’ve noticed that when I add a pinch to my water in the morning, it gives me a little extra energy.